conduktor/conduktor-gateway-demos/chaos/Readme.md

 Conduktor Gateway exposes a REST API to configure the chaos features.

-The command below will create a `simulate slow producers and consumers` interceptor against the tenant `someCluster`.
+The command below will create a `simulate slow producers and consumers` interceptor against the virtual cluster `someCluster`.
 This instructs Conduktor Gateway to simulate slow responses from brokers, but only on a set of topics rather than all trafic.

 ```bash
 docker-compose exec kafka-client \